jackfrancismurphy/click-game/README.md

-### This project is a simple one where two players are given a prompt to click and whoever clicks first wins
+### This project is a simple one where two players on different computers are given a prompt to click, and whoever clicks first wins.